Treelovah/Colorado-State-University/README.md

 # Colorado-State-University

-Programs &amp; content made during my time at Colorado-State-University.
+Programming Assignments in Java along with some rewrites I did in other languages during my time at Colorado-State-University.

-## Filled with Bash, Python, C, CPP and Java :)
+## Filled with Python, C, CPP and Java.